Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

 You'll notice that when given the same inputs, we get back an ``IO`` with the same ``type`` and ``args`` [2]_.
 So this is a pure function.

-Let's write some pure functions that read/write files:
+Let's write some pure functions that read / write files:

 .. code:: javascript